What are the requirements for our Chemistry graduate degree?

 The Test of English as a Foreign Language (TOEFL), Michigan English Language Assessment Battery (MELAB), or International English Language Testing System (IELTS) are required of all international applicants whose native language is not English, except those who will have completed 48 quarter credits/32 semester credits (within the past 48 months) in residence as a full-time student at a recognized institution of higher learning in the United States before entering the University of Minnesota.
 Students at U.S. territory universities (Puerto Rico, Guam, etc.) are required to submit these test scores.

-Minimum scores for admission include at least 90 on the Internet-based TOEFL with section scores of 21 on writing and 19 on reading (550 on the paper based TOEFL) and 23 on speaking; 6.5 on the IELTS writing, reading, and total scores; or 80 on the MELAB examinations.
+Minimum scores for admission include at least 90 on the Internet-based TOEFL with section scores of 21 on writing and 19 on reading (550 on the paper based TOEFL) and 23 on speaking; 6.5 on the IELTS writing, reading, and total scores, and a 7.0 on the speaking section; or 80 on the MELAB examinations..

 Our department no longer considers the general or subject GRE scores in admission decisions.

 Is there a minimum GPA required for admission?